-Datacom leaders across Australia have been nominated for Microsoft’s Women Rising programme.
+Datacom leaders across Australia have been nominated for Microsoft’s Women Rising program.

-The programme, a partnership between Microsoft Australia and Women Rising, a non-profit organisation to help women and their families, supports women and provides careers and personal opportunities, including leadership development and confidence skills.
+The program, a partnership between Microsoft Australia and Women Rising, a non-profit organisation to help women and their families, supports women and provides careers and personal opportunities, including leadership development and confidence skills.

-The six-month programme begins in July 2021 and is fully virtual, allowing women to attend from anywhere and integrate the development into their schedule.
+The six-month program begins in July 2021 and is fully virtual, allowing women to attend from anywhere and integrate the development into their schedule.

 “Being part of the technology industry is all about using technology as a tool to achieve great things, both in business, in our communities and in our personal lives”, says Gemma.